AshGw/AES-256/README.md

 ```python
 changeform(key : string) -> Union [ bytes , int ]
 ```
-This fucntion can be used to turn a given string key that looks like bytes into actual bytes , the_given_key.encode() wouldn't work here to get the expected result.
+This fucntion can be used to turn a given string key that looks like bytes but is a string into actual bytes , the_given_key.encode() wouldn't work here to get the expected result.

 For example if you have a simple user input as  :
 ```python